community-led-design/kit/src/resources/recruiting-co-designers.md

 ### Suggested content to include in invitation communication

-Check out the [sample invitation letter](/resources/Invitation-Letter/)for suggested letter content.
+Check out the [sample invitation letter](/resources/Invitation-Letter/) for suggested letter content.
 You can also post a simpler invite, graphic, or social media call-out to inform people of your plans.
 Once community members express interest, you can then provide more details.

 ### Finding support